 The finest dishes… from Spain's museums

 Savouring a delicious recipe by one of Spain's most prestigious chefs is always a delight.
 However, if you happen to be enjoying it after looking at some of the world's most important works of art, then the idea becomes irresistible.
 Find out which of Spain's main museums, besides famous paintings and sculptures, also have high quality restaurants.
 The culinary art awaits you.
-Is your palate prepared?
+Is your mouth watering?

 More and more people are looking for haute cuisine and originality when it comes to eating out.
 If you are one of them and you are also into art, then you will love Spain.
 Many of the country's main museums, located in major cities such as Madrid, Barcelona, Bilbao and Valencia, are also home to restaurants whose menus are pure imagination.
 Come and discover galleries where the works of art are not only to be found on the walls.

-For one last proposal in Madrid, we would suggest a restaurant that is very fashionable at the moment, at the Clothing Museum.
+For one last proposal in Madrid, we would suggest a restaurant that is very fashionable at the moment, at the Costume Museum.
 After looking at its wonderful collection of clothing (some items go back as far as the 16th century), what could be better than savouring the flavours of its restaurant.
-The Bokado Group runs this restaurant and is in charge of showing you the typical cuisine of the Basque Country, combining tradition and modernity in original dishes such as "king prawns making waves".
-Sampling delicious pinchos (tapas), sitting on a pleasant terrace with the gentle sound of the piano washing over you, you are sure to be delighted.
+The Lezama Group offers a menu based on the most modern Basque cuisine.

 The coast, leading the gastronomic avant-garde

 We now head to northern Spain, to the Basque Country, specifically to its famous Guggenheim Museum in Bilbao.
 If the building, designed by Frank Gehry, is in itself a tribute to the avant-garde, then its exceptional choice of restaurants is no less.
 Come with your nearest and dearest and share the gastronomic pleasures of haute cuisine at Nerua restaurant, awarded a Michelin star and managed by chef Josen Martínez Alija.
 What would you like?
 An exquisite aperitif or a dish of grilled red chicory, with shellfish consommé and grapefruit cream?
 The restaurant staff has everything waiting for you.
-If you prefer a more informal place, we recommend the Bistro restaurant in the museum, which also opens from Thursday to Saturday in the evening
+If you prefer a more informal place, we recommend the Bistro restaurant in the museum.

 Our gastronomic journey continues to the heart of the Mediterranean coast, and the city of Valencia with its Valencia Institute of Modern Art (IVAM).
 Succulent recipes, innovation, and a select, minimalist atmosphere come together in its bright restaurant, "La Sucursal", awarded a Michelin star.
-Chef Jorge Bretón heads the team at this establishment where you can savour a shoulder of baby lamb with sage yoghurt and parsnip "angel hair", or alternatively try the exquisite gourmet set menu - each dish is a unique sensation for the palate.
-Furthermore, we would suggest you order some wine because at this restaurant, besides the wonderful reinterpretation of traditional Valencia recipes, you can also choose from a full wine list, managed by Manuela Romeralo, winner of the National Gastronomy Award for the best sommelier.
+Here you can savour a shoulder of baby lamb with sage yoghurt and parsnip "angel hair", or alternatively try the exquisite gourmet set menu - each dish is a unique sensation for the palate.

 Also on the Mediterranean, but now in Catalonia, in the city of Barcelona, there are two more museums with recommended restaurants for art lovers whose palates are in search of new sensations.
 The first will bring you into contact with one of the main figures in the history of painting, Pablo Picasso.
 We are talking about the Picasso Museum, which also has a café-restaurant with an intimate, cosy atmosphere and an outdoor terrace you will love.
 Make the most of your stay in Barcelona to visit the Catalonia National Art Museum as well, with its Oleum Restaurant.
 Why is it so special?
 Because its large windows offer splendid views of Barcelona, because it is set in the old Throne Room of King Alfonso XIII, because it has a climate-controlled wine cellar and because it serves delicious, creative Mediterranean cuisine.
 There is no shortage of reasons…